It’s tradition! Here are our annual reflections…

 Whose behavior made you appalled or depressed?

 Katie: Mean people.
+Certain politicians.
 Some of the people who made decisions about education.
-People who lie.
-People who try to take the wind from other people’s sails.
+People who made it a point to put down others.

 Where did most of your money go?